Can dry eyes cause migraines?

-Given the relatively small sample sizes of these studies, however, additional research is needed to provide a better understanding of the connection between dry eyes and migraine, in hopes it will lead to the development of new treatment options to reduce the frequency and severity of migraine attacks among those who suffer from the condition.
+Given the relatively small sample sizes of most of these studies, additional research is needed to provide a better understanding of the connection between dry eyes and migraine.